wpchop/homework-3-case-study-wpchop/README.md

 * Rasterizer, like homework 1
 * Raymarcher / implicit surfaces, like homework 2
 * Shadertoy (probably the easiest)
-* Any combination of the above
+... or any combination of the above

 If you'd like to implement any animations that are not listed below, you can make a _private_ post on Piazza and we will decide if they are appropriate for the assignment, and their difficulty classification.
 Check [/r/loadingicon](https://www.reddit.com/r/loadingicon) on Reddit for inspiration.